 There’s hardly a better place to experience Canada’s majestic autumn season than Banff.
-Fall is one of the best times of year to visit Banff National Park, trading in the heavy tourist crowds of summer for cooler temperatures, and, of course, the beautiful fall colours that Canada’s so famous for!
+Fall is one of the best times of year to visit Banff National Park.
+Visiting in autumn, you trade in the heavy tourist crowds of summer for cooler temperatures.
+And, of course, the beautiful fall colours that Canada’s so famous for!

 Not sure where to go in Banff in autumn?
 Plan your perfect Canadian Rockies autumn getaway with this guide to visiting Banff in fall…